capibawa/wumpus-gpt/README.md

 - Configurable bot instructions
 - Remembers previous messages for context
 - Allows for follow-up corrections
+- Automatic thread pruning

 ## Get Started

 1. Copy `.env.example` to `.env` and fill in the values as detailed below
+1. Create an SQL database and fill in `DATABASE_URL`
 1. Create a Discord application at https://discord.com/developers/applications
 1. Go to the Bot tab and click "Add Bot"
     - Click "Reset Token" and fill in `DISCORD_TOKEN`